$\chi^2$-cut-off phenomenon for Galerkin projections of Fokker-Planck equations with monomial potentials: Introduction and main results

 The second novelty is conceptual.
 In the classical reversible setting, the product condition, namely that the spectral gap multiplied by the mixing time diverges, is a necessary benchmark in many situations, although it is not sufficient in general; see, e.g.,~\cite{BHP,CSC,Levin}.
 Our results are consistent with that principle in the regimes where cut-off occurs.
 However, the analysis also shows that, in the present small-noise diffusion problem, the spectral gap alone does not determine the phenomenon if we are interested in the cut-off time.
 What is decisive is the interplay between eigenvalues, eigenfunction growth, and the symmetry of the initial condition.
 In particular, the distinction between the regimes $\gamma\in(0,1/3]$ and $\gamma\in(1/3,1)$, as well as cut-off for $x_0=0$, is detected through refined asymptotics of the Fourier coefficients and not by the spectral gap alone.

-In summary, our results should therefore be viewed as complementary to the general theory of Chen--Saloff-Coste~\cite{ChenSCL,CSC,ChenGYSaloff2024} and related works~\cite{ChenGY,ChenHsuSheu}, as well as to explicit continuous-state profile-cut-off examples such as~\cite{BARESQ}.
+In summary, our results should therefore be viewed less as a contribution to the general theory of Chen--Saloff-Coste~\cite{ChenSCL,CSC,ChenGYSaloff2024} and related works~\cite{ChenGY,ChenHsuSheu}, and more as a finer asymptotic analysis of a concrete continuous-state model, complementary to explicit continuous-state profile-cut-off examples such as~\cite{BARESQ}.
 Rather than providing an abstract criterion for an arbitrary family of chains or diffusions, we identify a concrete continuous-state model for which the cut-off time, the window, and, in the regime $\gamma\in(0,1/3]$, the limiting profile can be computed from detailed semiclassical information on the eigensystem.
 In this sense, the paper shows that refined PDE and spectral asymptotic methods can provide a viable route to cut-off results beyond the finite-state framework.

 Finally, although we restrict attention here to one-dimensional monomial convex potentials, this class already exhibits several non-trivial features: singular small-noise scaling, unbounded $\chi^2$-distance, sensitivity to the parity of the eigenfunctions, and a genuine change of behavior across parameter regimes (presence of resonances and a phase transition).
 For this reason, the present work may be regarded as a first step toward a broader cut-off theory for reversible diffusions based on quantitative spectral asymptotics.